cs480x-22c/a2-DataVis-5Ways/README.md

 ![vega-lite](img/vega-lite.PNG)

 ## Technical Achievements
 I added interactivity to the d3 plot.
 Data tips with model, manufacturer, and year are displayed when the user hovers over a point on the scatterplot.
 I also added a search bar so users can filter the points based on the fields in the data tips.
 I used the mouseover and mouseout events for the datatips and the keyup event and array filtering for the search bar.
 For the filtering, I did not redraw the plot every time but just set the display of non-matches to "None".
-GitHug Pages link: https://vrmelican.github.io/a2-DataVis-5Ways/d3/index.html
+GitHub Pages link: https://vrmelican.github.io/a2-DataVis-5Ways/d3/index.html

 ## Design Achievements
 I tried to use a consistent color scheme between all the plots by matching them all to the original.
 In addition, I added legends to all the plots because I think they are necessary to understand the manufacturer color mappings.